Above average temperatures before we dip heading into the weekend... - KTVZ

 The rest of Central Oregon can expect low 70s as we stay above average.

-We can expect wind speeds throughout the day at 10-15 mph before wind speeds pickup later in the evening for some breezy conditions.
+We can expect wind speeds throughout the day at 10-15 mph before they pick up later in the evening, for some breezy conditions.

 Comments